PostHog/posthog.com/contents/handbook/people/compensation.md

 The definition of what is needed to progress from one step to the next in more detail depends on your role.
 Ask your manager for detail of what you need to work on.

-## Options
+## Share Options
 ​
-You'll receive approximately 0.1-0.5% of the company with a standard 1-year cliff, 4-year vest.
+As part of your compensation, you will receive approximately 0.1-0.5% of the company with a standard 1-year cliff, 4-year vest.
 Broadly, this will depend on the Level as per the Experience Factor.
 We may change this policy from time to time depending on our rate of hiring - e.g. if we had a gap in hiring for an extended period, we would adjust this.
 ​
 Whilst the terms of options for *any company* could vary if we were ever acquired, we have set them up with the following key terms:

 * 10 years to exercise your options in the event that you leave PostHog
-* Double trigger acceleration which means if you are let go or forced to leave due to the company restructuring, you receive all of your options at that time
+* Double trigger acceleration, which means if you are let go or forced to leave due to the company being acquired, you receive all of your options at that time
 * Vesting starts from your start date (not after a "probation period" or similar)

-It can take time to approve options (it requires a board meeting).
+It can take time to approve options, as it requires a board meeting and company valuation.
 We can clarify the likely timeframe at the time we're hiring you.
+In any case, you will not be disadvantaged as vesting will always start from when you joined PostHog.

 ## Relocating
 ​